Introduction

 }

 You only need to specify an approver email address for DNS names that are not automatically approved using DNS or HTTP approval.
-If you are using exclusively DNS or HTTP approval, you can disregard the approver_emails field.
+If you use exclusively DNS or HTTP approval, you can disregard the approver_emails field.
 Email-based approval is only supported by the "sectigo" product. |

 cluster string or null |

-The name of the sslmate-agent cluster which manages the order.
-Null if the order is unmanaged.
+The name of the sslmate-agent cluster which manages the order, or null if the order is unmanaged.
 See order management for details.
 The default is null.
 Changing this field automatically resets the order's csr field to null.
 If the order is now unmanaged, you must generate a new key and provide a new CSR.
-If the order is managed, this will be done by the sslmate-agent cluster to which the order now belongs. |
+If the order is managed, this will be done by the sslmate-agent cluster which now manages the order. |

 auto_renew bool |